mariela12345/kitwe_electra_model/README.md

 # kitwe_electra_model
-My collaboration on the open source collaboration project - Kitwe community LLMS news aggregator - I fine-tuned Electra model from google for binary news classification - details and descriptions in the .ipynb notebook
+# My collaboration on the Omdena collaboration project - Kitwe community LLMS news aggregator
+# I fine-tuned Electra model from google for binary news classification - details and descriptions in the .ipynb notebook